rossbm/udacity-ml-capstone/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    └── src                <- Source code for use in this project.
-Generally code that is called by the Jupyter notebooks ├── __init__.py    <- Makes src a Python module │
-        ├── data           <- Scripts to download or generate data │
-        ├── features       <- Scripts to turn raw data into features for modeling │
-        ├── models         <- Scripts to train models and then use trained models to make │                     predictions
-        │
-        │
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations
+    └── src                <- Python functions and classes that are used by the Jupyter notebooks.
+Trying to follow DRY (Don't repeat yourself) principal

 --------